Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 THE DIRECT ANSWER

-Workplace discrimination concerns can involve adverse treatment tied to a protected characteristic such as race, sex, pregnancy, disability, age, religion, national origin, or another protected category.
+Workplace discrimination may exist when a California employer makes a hiring, pay, promotion, discipline, layoff, or firing decision because of a protected characteristic.
+Protection can involve race, color, ancestry, national origin, religion, sex, pregnancy, gender, sexual orientation, age 40 or older, disability, medical condition, and other categories covered by law.
 If this is happening to you, California law gives you real protections — speak with us 24/7, free and private, and leave with a video call booked with a California employment attorney who already understands your story.

 Free · Private · Any hour — start by talking, not typing.